 - White, granulated sugar: an essential ingredient that can't be substituted.

-- Cream: I use heavy whipping cream because it's what I normally have at home.
-Whipping, double and heavy cream also work.
+- Cream: I use heavy cream because I usually have it at home, but heavy whipping and double cream also work.

 - Salt: I use kosher salt or sea salt (usually Maldon salt flakes).
 They're not as strong as regular table salt.